DhineshCool/OB-Downloader-Android/README.md

-# OB Downloader Android (...aka Youtube-Downloader-Android)
+# OB Downloader Android (aka Youtube-Downloader-Android)

-  ### History of developement of this script
+## History of Development

   Hi all!
-This script was once intended to download video and audio, only from youtube.
-Later it is extended to download videos from almost all sites and social media, torrents and Google drive.
-This script based on Termux app for downloading.
-Hence it is Termux Downloader.
+This script was initially intended to download video and audio from YouTube.
+Later, it was extended to download videos from almost all sites and social media platforms, torrents, and Google Drive.
+This script is based on the Termux app for downloading, hence it is called Termux Downloader, Now it is OB-Downloader.

-  ### additional stuffs ###
+## Additional Information

-  * code was ported to work on linux environment and termux by cool585
+- The code was ported to work on both Linux environments and Termux by **@cool585**.
-  * Thnx original author i motivated to port on linux this made my life easier , hope everyone like it
+- Thanks to the original author, I was motivated to port it to Linux, making my life easier.
+I hope everyone likes it.
-  * And due to linux support i changed name to OB_Downloader
+- Due to the Linux support, the name was changed to **OB_Downloader**.

-  ### Developers
+## Developers

-  * Owner and Developer: **Dr.Delin @DrDelin**
-  * Co-Developer and script optimizer: **Dr.Senthil Manikandan @Senthil360**
-  * Co-Developer and linux_porter: **Dr.Dhinesh Cool @cool585**
+- **Owner and Developer:** Dr.Delin ([@DrDelin](https://github.com/DrDelin))
+- **Co-Developer and Script Optimizer:** Dr.Senthil Manikandan ([@Senthil360](https://github.com/Senthil360))
+- **Co-Developer and Linux Porter:** Dr.Dhinesh Cool ([@cool585](https://github.com/cool585))

-## Installation for Android(Stable version):
+## Installation Guide

+### For Android (Stable Version)
-  1. Install termux from github https://github.com/termux/termux-app/releases
+1. Install Termux from GitHub: [Termux Releases](https://github.com/termux/termux-app/releases)
-     (arm64 recommended ,use arm only for device lower than android 7)
+   - (ARM64 recommended, use ARM only for devices lower than Android 7)

-  2. Type the commands or just copy or use the *copy button* provided and **Paste it on termux**:
-      ```
+2. Open Termux and type the following commands:

+    ```sh
     pkg up -y -y -y -y
     pkg install git -y
     git clone https://github.com/DhineshCool/OB-Downloader-Android/ -b master --single-branch
     cd OB-Downloader-Android
     sh install.sh
     ```
-  3. Press ALLOW to give storage permission
+3. Press **ALLOW** to give storage permission.
-  4. (Important) For Android 10 or above users: Go to app settings -> Termux app settings -> Give ALLOW to "Display over other apps" permission for working of this script
+4. (Important) For Android 10 or above users: Go to **App Settings -> Termux App Settings -> Allow "Display over other apps"** permission for the script to work properly.

- ## Troubleshooting or repairing:
-  Incase if the program not working properly or not downloading or showing errors, just follow these steps,
-  1. Open termux app
-  2. Type ```sh refresh.sh```
-  3. Program gets clean installed or returned to factory default

-## Installation for Linux (Stable version):
+### For Linux (Stable Version)

-  1. clone on any terminal
+1. Clone the repository on any terminal:

-       ```
+    ```sh
     git clone https://github.com/DhineshCool/OB-Downloader-Android/ -b master --single-branch
     cd OB-Downloader-Android
     ./setup_linux.sh
     ```
-  2. make sure every dependencies are downloaded or manually do
-  3. Run the script by
-     ```python YTD_Android.py "https://example.com/video"```

-## Usage:
-  ### How to download videos or audio:
-  1. Open the desired video or audio or playlist or site in which the video is present.
-  2. Select share option (used to share the link)
-  3. Select TERMUX from the share list
-  4. Thats all!
-Your video / audio / playlist will download (Location: Internal storage of your device -> OB-Downloader)
-  5. (For Youtube Download) Select Video / audio / best -> Select required resolution once, later it is set as default (can be changed if you type "y") -> skip next (unless if you want custom format) -> type "y" if you need subtitle(Subtitle only available if only youtube has..) -> Forget rest!...
-My script will take care
-  6. (For Youtube Music / audio from youtube) Type your favourite audio codec (like mp3, m4a, aac, webm, flac...) for one time as default (can be changed later) -> Audio will be downloaded in your favourite codec
-  7. Note: This script is completely automated, hence the program closes itself after downloading..
-Hence, Share your link to Termux..
-Go get some coffee..!
-See your file will be in internal storage of the device

-## Features:
-  ### History:
-  1. The name, site of download, and URL of the files downloaded by this script are saved as history.
-  2. Don't get panicked...
-Only typing a code makes it visible, otherwise none will know about history.
-  3. History feature is created to:
-      * Redownload the file which is previously downloaded
-      * Revisit the site from which the file is downloaded
-  4. You can clear the history too...!!
-  5. Code to see history is ```python history.py```

-  ### Updates:
-  1. Updates are completly automatic and you won't need to worry about it.
-  2. If you are facing any issue on new update or having any suggestions on a new feature, make it a note in issue section

-## (Not Recommended!)(Developers only)Beta Channel installation or switch over btw Stable and Beta:
-  Warning!
-This Channel is only for DEVELOPER'S BETA TESTING!
-May have bugs and fatal flaws.
-Hence, PROCEED WITH CAUTION.
-  ## Beta channel fresh installation:
+2. Ensure all dependencies are downloaded or manually install them.

+3. Run the script:

+    ```sh
+    python YTD_Android.py "https://example.com/video"
+    ```

+## Troubleshooting or Repair
+If the program is not working properly, showing errors, or not downloading:
+1. Open the Termux app.

+2. Type:

+    ```sh
+    sh refresh.sh
+    ```
+3. The program will be clean-installed or returned to factory default.

+## Usage Guide

+### How to Download Videos or Audio

+1. Open the desired video, audio, playlist, or site.
+2. Select the **Share** option.
+3. Select **TERMUX** from the share list.
+4. Your video/audio/playlist will download (Location: Internal storage of your device -> OB-Downloader).
+5. For YouTube Downloads:
+   - Select **Video / Audio / Best**.
+   - Select the required resolution once, it will be set as default (can be changed later).
+   - Skip the next step unless you want a custom format.
+   - Type **"y"** if you need subtitles (available only if YouTube has them).
+   - The script will take care of the rest.

+6. For YouTube Music / Audio from YouTube:
+   - Type your favorite audio codec (e.g., mp3, m4a, aac, webm, flac...) once as default (can be changed later).
+   - The audio will be downloaded in your preferred codec.

+7. Note: This script is completely automated, and the program closes itself after downloading.

+## Features

+### History

+1. The name, site of download, and URL of the downloaded files are saved as history.

+2. History is visible only by typing a specific code, ensuring privacy.

+3. History can be used to:
+   - Redownload previously downloaded files.
+   - Revisit the site from which the file was downloaded.

+4. History can be cleared.
+5. Code to see history:

+    ```sh
+    python history.py
+    ```

+### Updates

+1. Updates are completely automatic.
+2. If you face any issues with new updates or have suggestions for new features, please note them in the issue section.

+## Beta Channel Installation or Switch Between Stable and Beta (Not Recommended for General Users)

+### Beta Channel Installation

+1. Open Termux and type the following commands:
+    ```sh
     pkg up -y -y -y -y
     pkg install git -y
     git clone https://github.com/DrDelin/Youtube-Downloader-Android/ -b Sigma-D --single-branch
     cd Youtube-Downloader-Android
     sh install.sh
+    ```

-  ### Switch between Stable and Beta:
+### Switch Between Stable and Beta
-  1. Open termux
+1. Open Termux.

+2. For the first time only, install vim-gtk:

+    ```sh
-  2. (For first time only) pkg install vim-gtk -y
+    pkg install vim-gtk -y
+    ```
-  3. Edit refresh.sh file with ```vi refresh.sh```
+3. Edit the `refresh.sh` file:

+    ```sh
+    vi refresh.sh
+    ```
-  4. Change the 12th line,
+4. Change the 12th line:
-      a.
-Stable -> Beta: change ***master*** to ***Sigma-D***
+   - Stable to Beta: change **master** to **Sigma-D**.
-      b.
-Beta -> Stable: change ***Sigma-D*** to ***master***
+   - Beta to Stable: change **Sigma-D** to **master**.

-  5. Exit vim editor(esc -> :wq -> enter)
+5. Exit vim editor (press `esc`, type `:wq`, and press `enter`).

+6. Run:

-  6. Then, run ```sh refresh.sh```
+    ```sh
+    sh refresh.sh
+    ```

-  Warning!!
-Again this is strictly for developers..
-So, Recommended to use Stable version.
+**Warning:** This channel is strictly for developers and may contain bugs.
+It is recommended to use the stable version.

+---